 5. Hit By Falling Object

 This situation literally hits you when you least expect it, and it happens more often than we give it credit for.
-Whether something falls from above, swings in and hits you from the side, or otherwise comes out of nowhere on the job, you may have a valid worker’s compensation claim.
+Whether something falls from above, swings in hits you from the side, or otherwise comes out of nowhere on the job, you may have a valid worker’s compensation claim.

 6. Slip and Fall